Self-Adversarial Disentangling for Specific Domain Adaptation: Introduction

 Our method is applicable and flexible in most real-world cases.
-We verified the proposed method under various domain dimensions, including cross-fog (Cityscapes~\cite{cordts2016cityscapes} to Foggy Cityscapes~\cite{FoggyCity}, Cityscapes~\cite{cordts2016cityscapes} to RTTS~\cite{RTTS}, Cityscapes~\cite{cordts2016cityscapes} to Foggy Zurich++~\cite{FoggyDriving,FoggyCity}), cross-rain (Cityscapes~\cite{cordts2016cityscapes} to RainCityscapes~\cite{rainy_city}) and cross-FoV adaptation (Virtual KITTI~\cite{VKITTI} to CKITTI~\cite{kITTI,cordts2016cityscapes}).
+We verified the proposed method under various domain dimensions, including cross-fog (Cityscapes~\cite{cordts2016cityscapes} to Foggy Cityscapes~\cite{FoggyCity}, Cityscapes~\cite{cordts2016cityscapes} to RTTS~\cite{RTTS}, Cityscapes~\cite{cordts2016cityscapes} to Foggy Zurich++~\cite{FoggyDriving,FoggyCity}), cross-rain (Cityscapes~\cite{cordts2016cityscapes} to RainCityscapes~\cite{rainy_city}), cross-FoV adaptation (Virtual KITTI~\cite{VKITTI} to CKITTI~\cite{kITTI,cordts2016cityscapes}) and synthetic-to-real adaptation (SIM10K~\cite{sim10k} to Cityscapes~\cite{cordts2016cityscapes}).
 The target domain has either single or multiple domainness values.
-Extensive experiments prove the impressive generalization abilities of our method.
+Extensive experiments with analysis prove the impressive generalization abilities of our method.
 Without bells and whistles, our method yields remarkable improvements over existing methods in both object detection and semantic segmentation.
 In particular, we achieve $3.4\% \sim 6.4\%$ gains on synthetic datasets and improvements of up to $2.6\%$ on real datasets.
-We achieve 45.2$\%$ mAP on the widely-used benchmark of Cityscapes~\cite{cordts2016cityscapes} to Foggy Cityscapes~\cite{FoggyCity}.
+We achieve 45.2$\%$ mAP on the widely-used benchmark of Cityscapes~\cite{cordts2016cityscapes} to Foggy Cityscapes~\cite{FoggyCity} and ranked $1_{st}$ in the state-of-the-art UDA benchmark of \href{https://paperswithcode.com/sota/unsupervised-domain-adaptation-on-cityscapes-1}{PaperwithCode}.
+Our contributions are summarized as follows.

-The contributions of this paper are summarized as follows.
-1) We study the problem of specific domain adaptation (SDA), a realistic and practical setting for domain adaptation.
-We propose a novel self-adversarial disentangling framework by leveraging the explicit prior domain knowledge to learn the domainness-invariant features.
-2) We present a domainness creator for specifically enriching the source domain and providing explicit supervisory signals.
-3) We design a self-adversarial regularizer to mitigate the intra-domain gaps.
-We also introduce one domainness-specific loss and a domainness-invariant loss to facilitate the training.
-4) We conduct comprehensive experiments to demonstrate the effectiveness of our method on both object detection and semantic segmentation.
-It is simple to integrate our method into any existing approaches as a plug-and-play framework which does not introduce any extra costs during the inference phase.
+(1).
+We study the problem of specific domain adaptation (SDA), a realistic and practical setting for domain adaptation.
+From a novel perspective, we propose to address the above SDA by disentangling the latent representations into domainness-specific and domainness-invariant representations in a specific dimension.

+(2).
+We present a novel self-adversarial disentangling (SAD) framework by leveraging the explicit prior domain knowledge on a specific dimension to learn the domainness-invariant features.
+Firstly, we introduce a domainness creator for specifically enriching the source domain and providing explicit supervisory signals.
+Besides, we design a self-adversarial regularizer to mitigate the intra-domain gaps.
+We also present one domainness-specific loss and a domainness-invariant loss to facilitate the training.